 b) When a Commissioner becomes aware of a potential conflict of interest, the Commissioner is required to notify the Chair of the matter and nature of conflict at the start of the discussion of that item.
 The Commissioner will then be recused from the votes on that matter.
 If the Commissioner is the Chair, the Vice Chair will assume responsibility during the issue in question, as the Chair will be recused from the votes on that matter.

-c) When a Commissioner becomes aware of a possible conflict of interest that does not affect the financial interests of the Commissioner or a person closely affiliated with the Commissioner, but could prevent the Commissioner from being impartial or objective on such a matter, the Commissioner shall disclose the existence of such a conflict to the Chair prior to the vote.
 ARTICLE VI.
 Executive Committee

 Section 1.
 The Executive Committee shall consist of a) the Chair; b) the Vice-Chair; c) the Secretary; and, d) the Treasurer.